heyqule/enemy_race_manager/Mod-Compatibility.md

 ## CONFLICTED MODS
 These mods usually break many ERM's critical functions or/and cause indirect performance issues.
 Conflict mods may be lifted once it deemed to be compatible.

-Conflict mods may use remote.call("enemyracemanager", "is_erm_group") to check whether they are dealing with ERM unit group and avoid applying custom logic to prevent conflicts.
+Conflict mods may use remote.call("enemyracemanager", "is_erm_group", LuaCommandable) to check whether they are dealing with ERM unit group and avoid applying custom logic to prevent conflicts.

 #### Intelligent Enemy
 - Incompatible.
 It interferes ERM core functions and causes massive lag spikes.